It’s Sod’s Law that no matter how well-kept your lawn and walkway are, something will invariably ruin the view.

 While you may not have an interest in dealing with these little visual nuisances, you might have discovered that the ants living in them are more of a problem.
 Destroying the mounds can help eliminate an infestation of invasive species such as fire ants, or help you deal with other garden pests the ants may be protecting, such as mealybugs.

 Here’s how to get rid of ant hills, both chemically and naturally.
 We’ll also cover some important information on these mounds to help ensure success.

 Understanding Ant Hills

-It sounds unnecessary, but the key to getting rid of ant hills permanently is to have a good understanding of what they actually are and why they exist.
-Ant hills aren’t just there for decoration, and will just be rebuilt if you don’t address them properly.
+It sounds unnecessary, but the key to getting rid of ant hills permanently is to have a good understanding of what they actually are, what type of ants reside there, and why they exist.
+Ant hills aren’t there for decoration, and will just be rebuilt if you don’t address them properly.